mochi-moshi/gplates-utilities/README.md

 - Ensure you have the correct Python version (3.9-3.13 recommended)
 - On Windows, you may need Visual C++ redistributables
-- Consider using conda: `conda install -c conda-forge pygplates`

-**Qt/PySide6 Issues**: If the GUI doesn't start:
+**Qt/PyQt5 Issues**: If the GUI doesn't start:

-- Verify PySide6 installation: `python -c "from PySide6.QtWidgets import QApplication"`
+- Verify PyQt5 installation: `python -c "from PyQt5.QtWidgets import QApplication"`
-- On Linux, you may need additional Qt6 system packages
+- On Linux, you may need additional Qt5 system packages

 ## Getting Started